PatternsTechGit/PT_RxJS/README.md

 ```

-### Step 6: Using Http Client to call the API
+## Step 6: Using Http Client to call the API
-We will dependency inject HttpClient in BlogService to call the api in a function called getBlogPosts.
+We will dependency inject HttpClient in BlogService to call the api in a function called `getBlogPosts`.
 This function will use base url from the environment to construct function url and will use Blog interface to deserialize and return objects into type safe array.

 ```typescript